 Intro to Citizenship@Mizzou (Part 1)

-New undergraduate students will attend a one-hour Intro to Citizenship@Mizzou in their pre-assigned Welcome Groups during Welcome Week (Aug.
-15-19).
-All incoming transfer and freshmen students will receive an email and additional material explaining Welcome Week, Welcome Groups, and the Citizenship requirements.
-Make-up sessions will go into September for any student who cannot attend Intro to Citizenship during the first few weeks of the semester.
+New undergraduate students will attend a one-hour Intro to Citizenship@Mizzou.
+All incoming transfer and freshmen students will receive an email about the Citizenship requirements.
+Make-up sessions will go into March for any student who cannot attend Intro to Citizenship during the first few weeks of the semester.
 Please see the section “Information for Incoming Freshmen Students In the Fall” if you are a new freshman student.
 If you are not a new freshmen, you can find a list of all the sessions on OrgSync.

 Citizenship-Approved Sessions (Part 2)

-A series of 50+ speakers, workshops, and events available in the fall 2018 semester on various topics like active citizenship, controversy with civility, implicit bias, and allyship.
-All incoming undergraduate and transfer students must attend one “Citizenship-Approved Session” and “Intro to Citizenship@Mizzou” before their hold will be lifted for the spring semester.
+A series of 50+ speakers, workshops, and events available throughout the semester on various topics like active citizenship, controversy with civility, implicit bias, and allyship.
+All incoming undergraduate and transfer students must attend one “Citizenship-Approved Session” and “Intro to Citizenship@Mizzou” before their hold will be lifted for the following semester.
 All sessions will be listed on OrgSync and many require an RSVP in advance.
 The full list of options is available on OrgSync.